-The aim of the Doctor of Philosphy (PhD) degree program is to prepare students to become research scholars in an academic or industrial environment.
+The aim of the Doctor of Philosophy (PhD) degree program aims to prepare students to become research scholars in an academic or industrial environment.
 The program provides a broad background in mathematics and mathematical sciences, and aims to enable students to do independent and original research.
 Students can choose to focus their research in one of the three areas: Pure Mathematics, Applied Mathematics, and Probability and Statistics.
 The doctoral thesis must be an original contribution to the field.
 Students with a first degree in an area other than mathematics may be required to take additional courses.

 To fulfill the degree requirements, students are expected to attend and present seminars, undertake coursework and conduct thesis research.
 Students must pass a qualifying examination and, in the final stage of the program, present and defend their theses.
-Any student who has performed unsatisfactorily will be asked to re-submit the thesis.
-The result of the second attempt of the thesis defense will be either Pass or Fail.